webcomics/dosage/doc/web/content/index.md

 Additionally, Dosage respects the robots.txt exclusion protocol.
 This makes sure no content is accessed in an automatic way without consent by the publishers.

+In any case you should support the authors of the comics you are downloading, either by purchasing some of their products or even donating some money since they provide the comics you like and read.

 If you are a publisher of comics and want Dosage to access your files, add the following entry to your robotst.txt file: